-Due to the recent economic recession, people have become more and more displeased with their banks.
+People have become more and more displeased with their banks.
 High interest rates, credit card fees, and poor customer service have left them clamoring for change and better treatment.
-The recent Credit CARD Act of 2009 is a step in the right direction, but it’s not an all encompassing fix.
+The Credit CARD Act of 2009 is a step in the right direction, but it’s not an all-encompassing fix.

-Luckily, there is minority of people who have found ways to outsmart their credit card issuers and make the system, flaws and all, work for them.
-As one of those knowledgeable few, allow me to share a few credit card tricks I’ve learned along the way.
+Luckily, some people have found ways to outsmart their credit card issuers and make the system, flaws and all, work for them.
+Here are some of the tricks they use.

 1. Never Carry a Balance

-This is the holy grail of credit card use.
+This is the holy grail of credit card use tactics.
 As long as you pay your balance on time and in full every month, you will never pay a dime in interest or fees.
-Better yet, you will be earning interest on the cash you held onto from the time you make your purchase, to the time your statement becomes due.
-That’s up to 50 days in interest gains!

 Tip: Register online for instant access to current account information.
-Log in frequently to ensure that you are not spending more than you can afford, and to pay in full when your statement comes due.
-Set up an automatic payment plan to ensure that you never miss a deadline.
+Log in frequently to ensure you’re not spending more than you can afford, and pay in full when your statement comes due.
+Set up an automatic payment plan to ensure you never miss a deadline.

 2. Keep a Clean Card

-Let’s say that you are unable to pay your balance in full every month, but you are steadily reducing your total debt.
+Let’s say you’re unable to pay your balance in full every month, but you are steadily reducing your total debt.
 You’d like to be able to take advantage of the perks credit cards have to offer, but you don’t want to increase your debt load.

-If you only have one card to begin with, and are already in debt, you should focus on paying that card off before opening any new accounts.
-However, if you have more than one credit card, there is a way to continue to pay down your existing debt without incurring interest on new purchases.
+If you only have one card begin and are already in debt, focus on paying that card off before opening any new accounts.
+If you have more than one credit card, there is a way to continue paying down your existing debt without incurring interest on new purchases.

 Tip: Don’t make non-essential purchases while you’re still in credit card debt.
-If you’re not disciplined enough to limit what you spend when paying with a credit card, the best solution is to pay for everything in cash or with a debit card while you are paying off your debt.
+If you’re not disciplined enough to limit what you spend when paying with a credit card, the best solution is to pay for everything in cash or with a debit card while you’re paying off your debt.

 3. Know Your Statement Closing Date